-We host a range of parents' information evenings at key transition points from Years 9 to 13.
+We provide extensive information for parents at key transition points from Years 9 to 13, either by hosting information evenings or by creating information videos.
 We also keep parents up to date with work related learning news and events via a monthly careers newsletter and on our website.